shaman-lab/COVID-19Projection/README.md

 ## Scenarios
 We generate projections based on a number of hypothetical scenarios describing changes in disease transmission rates due to individual behavior and government policies.

+### October 1 - Present: Fall and Winter

+- nochange - Assumes that current contact rates will remain unchanged in the future.

+- 5_1xhold - This scenario assumes a one-time 5% increase in contact rates at the start of the projection.
+The following week, the reproduction number R is set to 1 for the remainder of the projection.

+- 5_2xhold - This scenario assumes a weekly 5% increase in contact rates for two weeks.
+The following week, the reproduction number R is set to 1 for the remainder of the projection.

+- season4 (starting 2020-10-18) - This scenario assumes seasonal changes to R(t).
+In the summer months, it assumed a seasonal decrease in disease transmission leading to a weekly 4% decrease in reproductive number R(t).
+In the winter, it assumes a weekly 2% increase in reproductive number R(t).

+- reduce10  - We project a weekly 10% decrease in contact rates.

-### June 14 - Present: Continued transmission
+### June 14 - September 29: Continued transmission

 We have initiated the following scenarios:

 - nochange - Assumes that current contact rates will remain unchanged in the future.

-- 5_1x (Discontinued 2020-07-18) -  We project a one-time 5% increase in contact rates due to loosening restrictions as states continue to reopen economically, applied at the beginning of the projection.
+- 5_1x (2020-06-14 through 2020-07-17; 2020-08-23 through 2020-09-27) -  We project a one-time 5% increase in contact rates due to loosening restrictions as states continue to reopen economically, applied at the beginning of the projection.

 - 5_2xhold - This scenario assumes a weekly 5% increase in contact rates for two weeks.
 The following week, the reproduction number R is set to 1 for the remainder of the projection.

-- season4 - This scenario assumes that current levels of social mixing will remain unchanged in the future.
-In addition, it assumes a seasonal decrease in disease transmission leading to a weekly 4% decrease in reproductive number R(t).
+- season4 (2020-06-14 through 2020-08-30) - This scenario assumes seasonal changes to R(t).
+In the summer months, it assumed a seasonal decrease in disease transmission leading to a weekly 4% decrease in reproductive number R(t).

 - reduce10 (starting 2020-07-18) - We project a weekly 10% decrease in contact rates.